milad1000001/product-shop/README.md

 # Tapsi Food Product Shop

 A Vue 3 + TypeScript application that allows you to add and remove products connected to a mock server.
-It demonstrates best practices, including clean code organization, composables, a service layer, lazy loading for images, automatic component imports, environment-based configuration, and containerization via Docker.
+It demonstrates best practices, including clean code organization, composables, a service layer, lazy loading for images, automatic component imports, environment-based configuration

 # Features
 *	Vue 3 & TypeScript: Ensures robust type checking and modern component architecture.